microformats/php-mf2/README.md

 * Rewrote some PHP 5.4 array syntax which crept into 0.1.16 so php-mf2 still works on PHP 5.3
 * Fixed a bug causing weird partial microformats to be added to parent microformats if they had doubly property-nested children
+* Finally actually licensed this project under a real license (MIT, in composer.json)
+* Suggested barnabywalters/mf-cleaner in composer.json

 #### v0.1.16